watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 2. You will add a second job to the bottom of the `content-web.yml` workflow.
 Paste the following at the end of the file:

     > **Note**: Be careful to check your indenting when pasting.
-The `build-and-pusl-helm-chart` node should be indented with 2 spaces and line up with the node for the `build-and-publish-docker-image` job.
+The `build-and-push-helm-chart` node should be indented with 2 spaces and line up with the node for the `build-and-publish-docker-image` job.

     ```yaml
       build-and-push-helm-chart:
         name: Build and Push Helm Chart
         runs-on: ubuntu-latest
+        needs: [build-and-publish-docker-image]
         steps:
         # Checkout the repo
         - uses: actions/checkout@master

+        - name: Helm Install
+          uses: azure/setup-helm@v1

         - name: Azure Login
           uses: azure/login@v1.1